Pyraminx Crystal: Description

 The puzzle consists of a dodecahedron sliced in such a way that each slice cuts through the centers of five different pentagonal faces.
 This cuts the puzzle into 20 corner pieces and 30 edge pieces, with 50 pieces in total.

 Each face consists of five corners and five edges.
 When a face is turned, these pieces and five additional edges move with it.
 Each corner is shared by 3 faces, and each edge is shared by 2 faces.
 By alternately rotating adjacent faces, the pieces may be permuted.

 The goal of the puzzle is to scramble the colors, and then return it to its original state.

 Solutions

 The puzzle is essentially a deeper-cut version of the Megaminx, and the same algorithms used for solving the Megaminx's corners may be used to solve the corners on the Pyraminx Crystal.
 The edge pieces can then be permuted by a simple 4-twist algorithm, R L' R' L, that leaves the corners untouched, in a manner similar to the Pyraminx.
 This can be applied repeatedly until the edges are solved.

+Records

+The World Cube Association (WCA) does not keep records for the Pyraminx Crystal.
+Simon Westlund claims to have the unofficial record with a time of 2:05.40.